takuti/takuti.me/_content/en/note/machine-learning-product.md

 As we covered in Question #1, the ML solution must be strongly tied to business objectives, and hence customer needs to be able to measure the quality of ML-based outcomes and be confident on it.
 Otherwise, ML models guide their business in the wrong direction and cause a serious problem in some cases.

-That is, in order to make your product reliable and usable for end-users, a fully automated solution won’t work, and leaving a space for human interactions in an appropriate way is highly important.
+That is, in order to make your product reliable and usable for end-users, a fully automated solution won't work, and leaving a space for human interactions in an appropriate way is highly important.
 It doesn't matter if the model uses state-of-the-art techniques and shows the best accuracy in a lab setup.

 ### 5. Why should customers use your ML solution?

-Nowadays, there are so many options to leverage ML in the customer’s business process:
+Nowadays, there are so many options to leverage ML in the customer's business process:

 - Human
     - The in-house data science team